Last Updated on

 - Water as required

-Cook the apples in water till they become soft.
-Then add the almond powder to it and bring to a boil.
-You can then blend this until smooth or make a rough mix with some soft lumps for older babies.
+Cook the apples in some water until they soften.
+Add the almond powder to the softened apple mixture and bring to a boil.
+Cool the mixture and blend until smooth, or make a rough mix with a few soft lumps for older babies.

 3. Wheat Almond Pancakes